Differential amplifier: Applications

 Differential amplifiers are found in many circuits that utilize series negative feedback (op-amp follower, non-inverting amplifier, etc.), where one input is used for the input signal, the other for the feedback signal (usually implemented by operational amplifiers).
 For comparison, the old-fashioned inverting single-ended op-amps from the early 1940s could realize only parallel negative feedback by connecting additional resistor networks (an op-amp inverting amplifier is the most popular example).
 A common application is for the control of motors or servos, as well as for signal amplification applications.
 In discrete electronics, a common arrangement for implementing a differential amplifier is the long-tailed pair, which is also usually found as the differential element in most op-amp integrated circuits.
 A long-tailed pair can be used as an analog multiplier with the differential voltage as one input and the biasing current as another.

 A differential amplifier is used as the input stage emitter coupled logic gates and as switch.
 When used as a switch, the "left" base/grid is used as signal input and the "right" base/grid is grounded; output is taken from the right collector/plate.
 When the input is zero or negative, the output is close to zero (but can be not saturated); when the input is positive, the output is most-positive, dynamic operation being the same as the amplifier use described above.

+The differential amplifier is used in the cathode follower oscillator.
+The advantages are high impedance of the differential amplifier input and output and small phase shift between input and output.
+This application uses only one input and one output of the differential amplifier.